mprestin77/AssignBackupPolicy-fn/README.md

 ![image](https://github.com/mprestin77/AssignBackupPolicy-fn/blob/main/images/EventRule.png)

-## Create a backup policy
+## Validate that the function is invoked when a new volume is created

-Create a backup policy and add a schedule as descibed in [Create a Backup Policy](https://docs.oracle.com/en-us/iaas/private-cloud-appliance/cmn/block/creating-a-backup-policy.htm).
+Create a backup policy and add a schedule as descibed in [Create a Backup Policy](https://docs.oracle.com/en-us/iaas/private-cloud-appliance/cmn/block/creating-a-backup-policy.htm)

 ![image](https://github.com/mprestin77/AssignBackupPolicy-fn/blob/main/images/BackupPolicy.png)

-## Create a new Block Storage volume and validate that the function is invoked
+Under **Details** copy the backup policy OCID.

 Create a new Block Storage volume or create a new compute instance with a boot volume in the specified compartment or one of its sub-compartments.
-Assign a tag to the volume matching **TAG_NAMESPACE** and **TAG_NAME** from func.yaml file, and assign the backup policy OCID as tag value.
+Assign a tag to the volume matching **TAG_NAMESPACE** and **TAG_NAME** from func.yaml file, and assign the backup policy OCID as the tag value.
 Once the volume is created it should automatically invoke *assign_backup_policy* function and assign the specified backup policy OCID